ertemishakk/PrincesTheater/README.md

 ## Description

 An implementation of Lexicon Digital
 Coding Challenge, which allows users to see what movies are available at a given time, and which movie provider streams at the cheapest price.
+The cheapest price is highlighted - allowing users to easily compare movie prices.

 ## Technologies and Dependencies used
 -React <br/>